Patient education: Osteoporosis prevention and treatment (Beyond the Basics)

 Clinical manifestations, diagnosis, and evaluation of osteoporosis in postmenopausal women

 Metabolic bone disease in inflammatory bowel disease

-Metabolic bone disease in primary biliary cirrhosis
+Metabolic bone disease in primary biliary cholangitis (primary biliary cirrhosis)

 Overview of the management of osteoporosis in postmenopausal women

 Postmenopausal hormone therapy in the prevention and treatment of osteoporosis